cyverse-archive/NotificationAgent/README.markdown

 }
 ```

-When a job status update is received, the notification agent first checks to
+When a job status update is received, the notification agent first checks to see
-see if the overall job status has changed since the notification agent last
+if the overall job status has changed since the notification agent last received
-received an update for the job.
-If the overall status hasn't changed then the
+an update for the job.
+If the overall status hasn't changed then the job status
-job status update is ignored.
-Otherwise, the notification agent generates a
+update is ignored.
+Otherwise, the notification agent generates a notification,
-notification, stores it in the `notifications` bucket in the OSM, and forwards
-the notification to any configured recipients.
-(Note that the recipients are
+stores it in its database, and forwards it to any configured recipients.
+(Note
-not going to be used until server push is implemented.)
-The notification is
+that the recipients are not going to be used until server push is implemented.)
-always in this format:
+The notification is always in this format:

 ```json
 {